How Many Calories Break a Fast? - An In-Depth Guide

 A pot filled with bone broth, surrounded by carrot slices and herbs.
 Though beneficial, it may be counterproductive if you're concerned about how many calories breaks a fast.

-Another beverage that's often given the green light during intermittent fasting is bone broth.
+Another beverage that’s often given the green light when intermittent fasting is bone broth.
 Again, this will break a fast, but depending on the end goals, it could be a brilliant addition to your fasting protocol.

 Why?
-It's loaded with nutrients and can help restore electrolytes, especially during a prolonged fast. bone broth is a rich source of gelatin and the amino acid glutamine, which are hugely beneficial for gut health.
+It’s loaded with nutrients and can help restore electrolytes, especially during a prolonged fast.
+Bone broth is a rich source of gelatin and the amino acid glutamine, which are hugely beneficial for gut health.

-However, some studies show that glutamine activates mTOR, which inhibits autophagy, so you don't want to go nuts with broth.(9)
+However, some studies show that glutamine activates mTOR, which inhibits autophagy, so you don’t want to go nuts with broth.
+9

 Electrolytes